Tony Gladney

-Anthony Lamont Gladney (born July 20, 1964) is an American former professional football wide receiver who played one season with the San Francisco 49ers of the National Football League (NFL).
-He played college football at UNLV.
+Anthony Lamont Gladney (born July 20, 1964) is an American former professional football player who was a wide receiver for one season with the San Francisco 49ers of the National Football League (NFL).
+He played college football for the UNLV Rebels.

 Early life and college

 Anthony Lamont Gladney was born on July 20, 1964, in San Mateo, California.
 He attended San Mateo High School in San Mateo.

 Gladney played college football for the UNLV Rebels of the University of Nevada, Las Vegas.
 He was a letterman in 1983, 1984, and 1986.
 He was declared ineligible for the 1985 season after it was discovered that he had been admitted to UNLV despite having a high school GPA of under 2.0, in violation of NCAA rules.
 Gladney caught 12 passes for 261 yards and one touchdown in 1983, 38 passes for 641 yards and eight touchdowns in 1984, and 27 passes for 391 yards and four touchdowns in 1986.